vedph/cadmus_api/Readme.md

 Both these services depend on the parts you choose to support, so they are implemented at the application level.

 ## History

+### 6.0.2

+- 2023-02-01: migrated to new components factory.
+This is a breaking change for backend components, please see [this page](https://myrmex.github.io/overview/cadmus/dev/history/#2023-02-01---backend-infrastructure-upgrade).
+Anyway, in the end you just have to update your libraries and a single namespace reference.
+Benefits include:
+  - more streamlined component instantiation.
+  - more functionality in components factory, including DI.
+  - dropped third party dependencies.
+  - adopted standard MS technologies for DI.

 - 2023-01-25: removed pattern validation in `ThesaurusEntryBindingModel`.
 - 2023-01-22: changed event related entities thesaurus.